- 50 Quotes of Socrates on Life, Wisdom & Philosophy to make you think once again about your existence. - 05/09/2020

 Opinion: Netflix Original Movie Bright is a Tricky Cop Fantasy Thriller.

-Netflix has decided to make original films for tabs, smart phones and small screens with big budget and high stakes, this time with Bright starring Will Smith and Joel Edgerton under the direction of Suicide Squad and Fury fame David Ayer, they went all out to promote the film which is made on a budget of $90 Million USD.
+Netflix has decided to make original films for tabs, smartphones and small screens with a big budget and high stakes, this time with Bright starring Will Smith and Joel Edgerton under the direction of Suicide Squad and Fury fame David Ayer, they went all out to promote the film which is made on a budget of $90 Million USD.
 Remember last time Netflix made a $60 Million original film with Brad Pitt called War Machine, it was panned by the critics and people also hardly saw it even on their phones.
-In every way Bright was a risk for Netflix especially when the Actor-director duo of Ayer and Smith got a lot of flak for Suicide Squad though the film was a success commercially.
-I read extremely bad reviews of Bright too, but I never believe on someone else’s opinions so I saw it and was blown by the guts of the maker.
+In every way, Bright was a risk for Netflix especially when the Actor-director duo of Ayer and Smith got a lot of flak for Suicide Squad though the film was a success commercially.
+I read extremely bad reviews of Bright too, but I never believe in someone else’s opinions so I saw it and was blown by the guts of the makers.
 The opening shot gives you a positive pump with the lovely song ‘We’re broken people now’ sung by Rory Charles Graham and Sir Robert Bryson Hall II and then with ease the movie proceeds and captures your attention.
-I got the news that in just 3 days over 11 Million people streamed the film, so finally Netflix got what they wanted, a hit original film.
+I got the news that in just 3 days over 11 Million people streamed the film, so finally, Netflix got what they wanted, a hit original film.

 I feel Bright is a tricky film not only for the makers to execute but also for the audiences to watch and get entertained because if you haven’t read R.R.
-Tolkien’s Lord of the Rings or haven’t seen the cult trilogy of Peter Jackson of the same name then you’ll find this movie difficult to understand forget about getting entertainment, you might get irritated with plot.
+Tolkien’s Lord of the Rings or haven’t seen the cult trilogy of Peter Jackson of the same name then you’ll find this movie difficult to understand forget about getting entertainment, you might get irritated with the plot.
 But if you’re aware of Lord of the Rings history then you will call Bright a remarkable achievement in the modern contemporary fantasy genre.